ASUCICREPO/kelvyn-park-chat-assistant/README.md

 1. Upload Client sends an email with PDF to Simple Email Service.
 2. Email is saved in S3 Bucket for emails.
-3. Email Handler Lambda extracts PDF.
+3. Email Handler Lambda extracts PDF and generates its summary using Claude 3.5 Sonnet.
 4. Content is uploaded to S3 Data Source.
 5. This triggers ingestion into Bedrock Knowledge Base.
 6. Embeddings are stored in OpenSearch.